afonzeca/arun/README.md

 }
 ```

-In other word, the LoggerInterface (the right way!) is required inside the constructor and it will injected by Bosun via
+In other word, the LoggerInterface (the right way!) is required inside the constructor and it will injected by Arun via
  di-container when the application starts!

 Thanks to the constructor, the logger object is stored inside the $logger properties so it accessible from other methods.